stjude-c3d/MyGPT/README.md

 To run the pipleine on following environments, follow the instructions from the Google colab notebook:
 * Mac without GPU
-	- [Simple instructions](./installation/pc_no_gpu/mac/README.md): This are simple insturctions with bash scripts, although it's easy to follow, it's not interactive and doesn't have troubleshooting steps.
-If you come across any bug or error, please report it in the issues section.
+	- [Simple instructions](./installation/pc_no_gpu/macOS/README.md): This are simple insturctions with bash scripts, although it's easy to follow, it's not interactive and doesn't have troubleshooting steps.
 You can also modify bash scripts as per your convenience.
 	- Detailed instructions: [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/drive/1h92XHMT5D_vlmf2oEZ0BRn3ke41Cz9p4?usp=sharing)
-	This are instructions with interactive Jupyter notebook on Google colab, it has troubleshooting steps and is easy to follow.
+	This are instructions with interactive Jupyter notebook on Google colab, it has troubleshooting steps.
 If you come across any bug or error, please report it in the issues section.
 You can also modify Jupyter notebook as per your convenience.
 * Linux without GPU [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/drive/1feKcAvNwMIZpx7UGOb3UYhw_HFMC_kHP?usp=sharing)
 * Windows without GPU [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/drive/1r9cGHFwl4VStyb0szC4U-6hidXjtZBDE?usp=sharing)